tkasarla/max-separation-as-inductive-bias/README.md

-# max-separation-as-inductive-bias
-Github code for the paper Maximum Separation as Inductive Bias in One Matrix.
-Arxiv link: &lt;>
+# Maximum Class Separation as Inductive Bias in One Matrix